GeneralBots/botbook/src/06-gbdialog/universal-messaging.md

 ## Channel Detection

-BotServer automatically detects the channel based on the session context.
+botserver automatically detects the channel based on the session context.
 No special code needed:

 ```basic
 ' This works on ALL channels